Scientific name: Coco Nucifera Oil

 In the Southeast Asian area, there appears to be a close link between coconut palm cultivation and health benefits.
 Widely used in cosmetics, especially in creams and ointments, it exerts a soothing and emollient function, making dry and dehydrated skin soft and supple.

-Hair Benefits
+Benefits Skin

-It is one of the few oils that can actually penetrate the cortex, due to its affinity for hair proteins (keratin).
+It is one of the few oils that can actually penetrate the cortex, thanks to its affinity for hair proteins (keratin).
 This reduces protein degradation and protects the fiber from salt water and chlorine.

 Skin Benefits